‘Stealing from RBI won’t work’: Rahul Gandhi says Modi, Sitharaman are clueless about fixing economy

 “PM and FM are clueless about how to solve their self created economic disaster,” Gandhi tweeted.
 “Stealing from RBI won’t work – it’s like stealing a Band-Aid from the dispensary and sticking it on a gunshot wound.”

-Congress spokesperson Randeep Surjewala also attacked the government.
+Congress spokesperson Randeep Surjewala also criticised the government.
 “Is it a sheer coincidence that the Rs 1.76L Cr borrowed by RBI matches with the ‘Missing’ amount in the Budget calculations?” he asked in a tweet.
 “Is this fiscal prudence or fiscal hara-kiri?
 Will this Rs 1.76 L Cr be used to save BJP’s crony friends?”

 “Modi 2.0 has converted the ‘R’ in RBI from ‘Reserve’ to ‘Ravaged’!”
 Surjewala claimed in another tweet.
 “Contingency Reserve of RBI meant for extreme financial emergencies & war-like situations is being used by BJP Govt [government] to bury its monumental mess on economic front!
 BJP has finished RBI’s credibility.”

+“Since 2014 Modi government has appropriated 99% of RBI’s profits every year to fund its propaganda campaigns,” he alleged in a tweet.
+“It has now siphoned off Rs 1.76 lakh crores ostensibly to recapitalise banks which have been looted by Modi’s cronies.”

+“The health of our leading Navaratnas in the public sector is badly damaged by both, falling demand and because of the financial burden imposed on them by the govt. siphoning off huge dividends,” Yechury added.
+“All sections, farmers, workers, MSMEs, youth and women workers have been hurt badly.”

-The RBI’s decision to transfer Rs 1.76 lakh crore to the government came after the central bank accepted the recommendation of a panel led by Bimal Jalan, a former governor of RBI.
+The RBI’s decision to transfer Rs 1.76 lakh crore to the government came after the central bank accepted the recommendation of a panel led by Bimal Jalan, a former governor of the bank.

 In its meeting on Monday, the RBI’s central board decided to transfer Rs 1,23,414 crore of surplus for the year 2018-’19 and Rs 52,637 crore of excess provisions identified by a revised economic capital framework.